EarthScope/ispaq/README.md

 **Preferences** has three entries describing ispaq output.

 * *csv_output_dir:* should be followed by a directory path for output of generated metric text files (CSV).
+If the direcotry does not exist, then it defaults to the current working directory.

 * *plot_output_dir:* should be followed by a directory path for output of generated PDF plots (PNG).
+If the direcotry does not exist, then it defaults to the current working directory.

 * *sigfigs:* should indicate the number of significant figures used to output metric values (only applicable to columns named 'value').
+Default is 6.

+* *sncl_format:* should be the format of sncl aliases and miniSEED file names, must be some combination of period separated N=network,S=station, L=location, C=channel (e.g., N.S.L.C, S.N.L.C).
+If no sncl_format exists, it defaults to N.S.L.C.

+Any of these preference file entries can be overridden by command line arguments:
+`-M "metric name"`, `-S "station SNCL"`, `--dataselect_url`, `--station_url`, `--event_url`, `--resp_dir`,
+`--csv_output_dir`, `--plot_output_dir`, `--sigfigs`, `--sncl_format`

 More information about using local files can be found below in the section "Using Local Data Files".